QUESTIONS TO ASK BEFORE YOU BEGIN …

 Three months of active use will show that a page or group is going to be supported in the future.
 But at any time a period of a week of inactivity shows that the page or group is in need of attention and likely should be disconnected from Principia’s other pages or groups.
 Keep events current on Facebook page - always have at least a few upcoming events, linked to real site

-Video: Videos should be embedded from a Principia YouTube channel.
-This will give us the opportunity to follow the metrics for each video (Facebook has no metrics for video in place).
+Videos for Facebook and elsewhere on Principia websites should be embedded from a Principia YouTube channel.
+This will give us the opportunity to follow the metrics for each video.

 Flickr is an online photo management tool in which users can share and comment on uploaded photos.
 To see an example, check out Principia School’s Flickr feed here.
 Principia College’s Flickr feed is here.